kevinandel/kevinandel/README.md

 # Hi there! 👋

 I'm Kevin Andel Josy, a B. Tech in Computer Science and Engineering graduate passionate about technology and coding.
-I am a passionate full stack web developer(MERN) and a graphic designer.
+I am a passionate software developer and a graphic designer.

 ## About Me